PatrickFreyy/PlanIt/docs/srs.md

 ### 3.2 Usability
 #### 3.2.1 Intuitive User Guidance
-We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the web-app.
+We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the application.

 #### 3.2.2 FAQ
-We implement a FAQ to help the user on using the web-application.
+We implement a FAQ to help the user on using the application.

 ### 3.3 Reliability

 #### 3.3.1 Server Availability
-The website servers should always be available so the user has always access to his schedule.
+The website servers (in the future) should always be available so the user has always access to his schedule.

 ### 3.4 Perfomance
 Due to small size of the application, we don't focus on performance.